Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Related Work

 \section{Related Work}

-\paragraph{Ratings} Rating systems have been used across various domains, such as sports \citep{elo2008rating,glicko,shelopugin2023ratings,eloplusplus,luis2012analysis}, gaming \citep{trueskill,trueskilltroughtime}, movies \citep{talatalinis2022ratingslib} and recommendation systems \citep{chen2018value,adomavicius2005incorporating,kong2019multidimensional}.
+\paragraph{Ratings} Rating systems have been used across various domains, such as sports \citep{elo2008rating,glicko,shelopugin2023ratings,eloplusplus,luis2012analysis}, gaming \citep{trueskill,trueskilltroughtime}, movies \citep{talatalinis2022ratingslib} and recommendation systems \citep{adomavicius2005incorporating,chen2018value,kong2019multidimensional}.
 The widely recognized Elo rating system \citep{elo2008rating} and its extensions such as Glicko \citep{glicko} are generic univariate systems based on the BT-model \citep{bradley1952rank} that are widely applicable.
 Furthermore, various rating systems have been developed for specific use cases and areas.
 For example, Elo++ \citep{eloplusplus} was specifically designed for chess, and TrueSkill \citep{trueskill,trueskilltroughtime} has been further developed specifically for multiplayer online games.

 \paragraph{Ratings for LLMs} Preference datasets for LLMs have become common to evaluate model capabilities in areas lacking ground-truth benchmarks.
 The most popular one is the Chatbot Arena \citep{chatbot_arena}, which contains over one million user queries and evaluates models in various tasks such as code, math, and multilingual understanding.
 Wildbench \citep{lin2024wildbench}, MT-Bench \citep{zheng2023judging}, and AlpacaEval \citep{alpacelengthcontrolled} are LLM-based evaluation frameworks that have gained attention.
 Among these, AlpacaEval is the only one that applies a length-control bias similar to \tool to obtain a higher correlation with human judges.
 However, this fitted bias is not directly interpretable and is less generic than the approach used in \tool.
 Additionally, \tool employs priors on various terms to improve sample efficiency and eliminate shift-invariance, which AlpacaEval lacks.
+Therefore, AlpacaEval cannot be used to obtain any of the benefits of \tool that were presented in \cref{sec:experiments}.